xarray-contrib/xarray-tutorial/online-tutorial-series/README.md

 # Xarray Online Tutorial

-In this 90 minutes tutorial, we will cover fundamentals of xarray, indexing, computation, visualization.
+In this 90 minutes tutorial, we will cover fundamentals of xarray, indexing, computation + visualization.

 ## Schedule